DarrenIsaacson/Visual-Novel-V2/README.md

 ![](tutorial_Images/Windows_Capture5.png)

 You should be able to run the desktopLauncher Class to try out the visual novel in IntelliJ.
 This method is universal to both mac and windows.

+# Credit

+Main Contributors to the project is Lee Stemkoski who is the writer of Java Game Development with LibGDX.
+I personally did more of the code modifications.

+Main art contributors - Slaiinex

+Story Boarding - Myself (DarrenIsaacson) and (Yandere)